timicoltd/ServiceHub-Developer/examples/curl/incident/README.md

-# ServiceHub-API (Incidents)
+# ServiceHub REST API (Incidents)

-Timico ServiceHub-API allows you to call the Incident endpoint to get all incidents for your company, more information on a specific incident, create an incident, view comments for an incident and create new comments on an incident.
+Timico ServiceHub REST API allows you to call the Incident endpoint to get all incidents for your company, more information on a specific incident, create an incident, view comments for an incident and create new comments on an incident.

+**Please note that all API calls will be made as a 'super user' - which basically means an admin level user is created on behalf of your company and linked to your API Key(s).
+When any API call is made, fields such as 'Created By', 'Requested By' and 'Updated By' will be pre-populated with your API Key's user rather than a specific user from your company.
+A future update will bring functionality to allow these to be provided within a request object (so that specific user's within your company can be assigned to an Incident for example).**

 ## Prerequisites

-To be able to call the ServiceHub-API you will need to ensure that you can complete and call the example endpoint found in the [Getting Started](https://github.com/timicoltd/ServiceHub-API/) document.
+To be able to call the ServiceHub REST API you will need to ensure that you can complete and call the example endpoint found in the [Getting Started](https://github.com/timicoltd/ServiceHub-Developer/) document.
 Calling this endpoint means that you have generated an API Key, made a basic call and understood the possible responses our API returns.

 ## Breakdown